Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 the Phantom at a rate of up to 3900 lbs per minute.
 Fuel received is delivered into fuselage cell 2, then equalized through the rest of the aircraft cells, wing tanks, and, if installed and selected, external tanks.

+> 💡 Fully refueling takes roughly between one and three minutes.

 ### Air Refuel Switch